5 tips for fall convocation at Concordia

 The ceremonies take place in Salle Wilfrid-Pelletier at Place des Arts, downtown Montreal.
 There’s a metro stop by the same name in the basement of the building, three stops away from Concordia on the green line.

 2. Dress smartly

-For footwear, she only recommends high heels if you’ll be comfortable walking across the stage in them.
-Ceremonies can run about two and a half hours and students are on their feet at different times throughout the event.
+For footwear, you should probably only wear high heels if you’ll be comfortable walking across the stage in them.
+Ceremonies can run about two-and-a-half hours and students are on their feet at different times throughout the event.

 3. Do you have everything you need?